Graylog2/documentation/pages/drools.rst

 Message rewriting with Drools
 *****************************

+.. note:: Since Graylog 2.0 you can use the :doc:`processing pipelines <pipelines>` for more flexible message rewriting.

 Graylog can optionally use `Drools Expert <http://www.jboss.org/drools/drools-expert>`_ to evaluate all incoming messages against a user defined rules file.
 Each message will be evaluated prior to being written to the outputs.